Physician Provider Stories

 Locums positions can present the opportunity to put different skills to work than you did in your full-time practice — even many years into your career.

-7. Fill the care gap in high-need, underserved areas
+7. A locum OB/GYN can fill the care gap in high-need, underserved areas

 Many assignments are in rural communities in dire need of OB/GYNs.
 This enables physicians to provide care where their help is most needed.